Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-you know, started following him.
-And then when he got that, ah like Ian mentioned, the fight on the Mayweather Canelo undercard against Matisse, who probably won the fight at the time, that also propelled him as well.
-So, yeah, I'd say I'm good with Amir Khan.
+you know started following him.
+And then when he got that, up like Ian mentioned, a fight on the Mayweather Canelo undercard against Matisse, who nobody wanted to fight at the time, that also kind of propelled him as well.
+So, yeah, I'd say i'll go I'm good with Amir Khan.
 That's the fight that got me.

 Speaker

 Okay.
 Josh?
 So, for me, actually, I would say...
 Your microphone's out, I think.
-No, here you go.
+No, you hear me now?

 00:17:45